Exabyte-io/documentation/docs/materials-designer/header-menu/advanced/combinatorial-set.md

 ## The Generation Dialog

 Open the "Generate Combinatorial Set" dialog via the `Advanced` menu.
-The dialog has the following appearance.
+The dialog has the following appearance:

 <img src="/images/Generate-Combinatorial-Set.png"/>